Best Netherlands Visa Guide for Indian Tech Professionals

 3. The Mandatory TB Test

-India is on the Netherlands' list of countries from which incoming migrants must present a TB (tuberculosis) test certificate.
-The test must be conducted at an approved IND-designated clinic — not a private clinic.
-A list of approved TB testing locations in India is available from the IND.
+India is on the Netherlands' list of countries from which incoming migrants must complete a TB (tuberculosis) test.
+The test is completed after arrival at a local GGD office, not at a clinic in India.

 4. The 150km Rule for the 30% Ruling